-In an answer, the district argues that the IHO correctly granted the district's motion to dismiss.
-The district further asserts that the IHO correctly found that the parents failed to exhaust administrative remedies by failing to pursue their claims with the ERES unit prior to filing a due process complaint notice.
-The district also argues that the IHO correctly determined that she lacked subject matter to review the parent's claims.
+In an answer, the district argues that the IHO correctly determined that she lacked subject matter jurisdiction to review the parents' claims and granted the district's motion to dismiss.
+The district further asserts that the IHO correctly found that the parents failed to exhaust administrative remedies by failing to pursue their claim with the ERES unit prior to filing a due process complaint notice.